 Hello.
-I'm Bobby Canciello, and I'm a digital artist and project manager currently residing in Manhattan.
+I'm Bobby Canciello, and I'm a digital artist and game designer currently residing in Manhattan.

 I have spent the last four years learning everything I can about design and production workflow.
 After attending the SIGGRAPH Conference in 2011 as a student volunteer, I dived headfirst into every opportunity that’s presented itself.
 I’ve taken up management on several game projects, attended various art classes, assumed multiple leadership positions for clubs, and co-founded a progressive fraternity on my campus.

 I thrive on walking the line between the artists and the programmers, the designers and the producers.
 I’m known amongst my friends for weaving between sides, easing the lines of communication and smoothing out the whole production.
 My greatest strength lies in interpersonal relations, and nothing satisfies me more than getting a diverse group of individuals to work together on a project.
 My experiences in the various clubs I’ve joined have taught me to keep an open mind to other opinions, and to always be willing to try something new.
 Seeing everything from a designer’s perspective with an empathetic understanding for human relations, I can see what needs to be done, and how to go about doing it without creating any friction within a team.